uberbruns/UBRSpaceView/README.md

 UBRSpaceView
 ============

-A wrapper view that allows its subviews to animate between two positions but still stay responsive.
+A wrapper view that animates its subviews between two positions in a natural way.
-The user can interrupt and manipulate these subviews at any time.
+The user can interrupt the animations and manipulate the subviews at any time.

 Video
 -----

 * https://flic.kr/p/nSMTAs